LeonB87/Powershell/Powershell/Scripts/Get-FolderStructure/Get-FolderStructure.md

 ## Description
-Script to create a Tree view of a folder
+Script to create a Tree view of a folder.
+It recurses through the folder and will collect all folders and files.
+It returns a Powershell Object by default and optionally Json

 ## Examples